grantcolley/dotnetwhat/README.md

 #### Deferred Execution
 Most query operators execute when enumerated, not when constructed.
 This is known as deferred execution.
 All standard query operators provide deferred execution with the exception of:
-- Operators that return a single element or scalar value like aggregation operators, element operators and quantifiers e.g. `First()` and `Count()`
+- Operators that return a single element or scalar value like quantifiers, element, and aggregation operators  e.g. `Contains()`, `First()` and `Count()`
 - Conversion operators e.g. `ToList()`

 #### Fluent Syntax vs Query Expressions
-Fluent syntax is extension methods on `IEnumerable<T>` and allows you to chain query operators to build complex queries.
+Fluent syntax are extension methods on `IEnumerable<T>` which allows you to chain query operators to build complex queries.
 A query expression is special language support that starts with `from` and ends with either a `select` or `group` clause.

 > [!NOTE]
 >